connexcs/docs/docs/customer/routing.md

 The PHP ScriptForge allows for custom code to run from within the ConnexCS platform.
 Script are assigned to customers within routing.
 For more information about setup and operation, see the [ScriptForge](https://docs.connexcs.com/developers/scriptforge/) page.

 ## Locks
+Used for troublshooting, you can remove carriers from a route and run a quick test.
 + **Lock** Parent Card: Choose this option to lock a rate card from the list of available providers.
 + **Exclude** Parent Card: Choose this option to exclude access to one or more of the rate cards in the list of available providers.